LELEC210X/LELEC210X/leaderboard/README.md

 where `username` is your username.
 You will be prompted to enter your password.

 > [!NOTE]
 > The `-4` flag is to force IPv4.
-While this may work without explicitely specifying it,
+While this may work without explicitly specifying it,
 > it has been observed that using the VPN (with `openvpn3`) uses IPv6 for SSH by default,
 > which will fail to connect properly.